HigorCavalcantiSilva/HigorCavalcantiSilva/README.md

 I'm student of technology and I really like what I do. 💻🤓 ...
 Since I was a little boy I used computers and I discovered that my main skill was to program. 💻

-I study and practice a lot so that one day I can become a Full-Stack, and thus bring great results to the company I will work for.
+I study and practice a lot so that one day I can become a Full-Stack.
+I currently work as a developer at G2i.

 **As a hobby, I like:**